freshmemes/r4ds_cleaning_project/README.md

   * see the separate `dataset/README.txt` file for details on the individual files within `dataset/` and its subfolders
 * a `run_analysis.R` script that performed transformations on the raw data in order to produce a tidy data set
 * a `CodeBook.md` file that details the transformations performed by `run_analysis.R`
-* a `results.csv` file of the tidy data set created upon completion of Step 5 of the instructions on Coursera
+* a `results.txt` file of the tidy data set created upon completion of Step 5 of the instructions on Coursera